mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *i think the person who takes a job in order to live - that is to say, for the money - has turned himself into a slave.*
+> *he has the right to criticize who has the heart to help.*

 </div>
 <!-- quote-end -->